Get 20% OFF for your first month with the Starter Plan – Start today 🎉

 The site may be totally legitimate, but could very close to another domain that is spammy.

-Secondly, if the destination URL does not match the display URL, it may cause spam.
+Secondly, if the destination URL does not match the display URL, it may be considered as spam by the email spam filters.

 Let’s say the display URL is xyz.com but the actual link is anotherwebsite.com, you may run into problems as this is a common tactic used by spammers to trick people into clicking on links.